 Knowledge is power!

-The best thing we can do right now for ourselves, our dogs, and for any pet for that matter is to continue good hygiene.
+The best thing we can do right now for ourselves, our dogs, and any pet for that matter, is to continue good hygiene.

-Wash, wash and wash and for at least 20 seconds each time you wash your hands. ( remember what you are taught at a young age about singing the alphabet when washing.)
+Wash, wash, and wash and for at least 20 seconds each time you wash your hands. ( remember what you were taught about singing the alphabet when washing at a young age.)